UCL/research-computing-with-cpp/session09/02UsingAGPUAsAnAccelerator.md

 ### GPUs as multicore vector processors

-* In order to meet the performance needs of high resolution realtime 3D graphics GPUs were developed to be high-throughput parallel processors
 * GPUs are  multicore vector processors similar to CPUs but with much faster memory access +-----------------+---------+---------+
 |                 |   CPU   |   GPU   |